 Baby dolls for Alzheimer’s patients are therapeutic

-A helpful, non-drug way to calm and soothe seniors with Alzheimer’s or dementia is to give them a soft, lifelike baby doll to cuddle.
+A helpful, non-drug way to calm and soothe agitated seniors with Alzheimer’s or dementia is to give them a soft, lifelike baby doll to cuddle.

 Why therapy dolls for dementia work

-Therapy dolls help seniors feel useful and needed and give them something positive to focus on.
+Therapy dolls can help seniors feel useful and needed and give them something positive to focus on.

-Another reason therapy dolls are helpful is that they bring back happy memories of early parenthood for both women and men.
+Another reason therapy dolls are helpful is that they can bring back happy memories of early parenthood for both women and men.

-Many older adults will enjoy rocking and cuddling their doll.
+Many older adults enjoy rocking and cuddling their doll.
 Some even adopt the baby as their own and make caring for it part of their daily routine.

-The best approach is to casually introduce the doll to your senior and let them decide if they like it or not.
-If they have no interest in the doll, don’t make an issue out of it.
-They may change their minds in the future so you could always give it another try in a few weeks or months.
+The best approach is to casually introduce the doll to your older adult and let them decide if they like it or not.

 A few tips: